This blog post is by my friend Rick Lyons.

 and Walter Brattain.

 In 1955, deciding to move back to where he grew up, Shockley returned to California.
 He wanted to start his own company to commercialize semiconductor devices.
+Back in those days much of standard laboratory and engineering equipment wasn’t easy to come by, there were no websites like sciquip.co.uk to buy what he needed so he looked towards his friends.
 Joining a college friend’s successful company, Beckman Instruments, Shockley was appointed Director of Beckman’s newly founded Shockley Semiconductor Laboratory division which bought the old fruit market at 391 San Antonio.

 Shockley, who was nationally famous in the field of electronics at that time recruited the best and brightest scientists and engineers to work at his Shockley Semiconductor Laboratory.
 However, his domineering management style, bizarre behavior that bordered on paranoia, and his loss of interest in developing commercial transistors and integrated circuits caused eight employees to leave Shockley Labs.
 That was on Sept.
 18, 1957, a day that was ranked by the New York Times newspaper as one of the Top 10 Days That Changed the World.

 Those “Traitorous Eight”, as Shockley called them, wanted to start their own semiconductor company.
 (Those engineers are shown in Figure 3.
 And yes, engineers really did dress that way in the late 1950s.)

 Figure 3: The Traitorous Eight in 1957.